-Local Economies.
-Increased visitor access due to infrastructure improvements and an emphasis on increasing visitor use opportunities would likely increase the visitor traffic passing through many of the gateway communities.
-Increased visitation might translate into increased sales by local businesses providing goods and services to the public.
-Therefore, in general, this alternative would provide some long-term minor to moderate positive benefits for some gateway communities.
+Local Economies - Enhanced increased visitor access due to infrastructure improvements and an emphasis on increasing visitor use opportunities would likely increase the visitor traffic passing through many of the gateway communities.
+Increased visitation could translate into increased sales by local businesses providing goods and services to the public.
+Therefore, in general, this alternative would provide some long-term minor to moderate economic benefits for some gateway communities.

-Park Concessions.
-Concessions facilities in some areas of the park would be expanded.
+Park Concessions - Concessions facilities in some areas of the park would be expanded.
 Limited improvements could occur (with no area expansion) at the Hurricane Ridge Ski Area.
-Facilities at Barnes Point and Sol Duc could be expanded, and the season of use could be expanded.
-There would be shortterm costs related to these expansions, but increased revenue could occur in the longterm, for these concessioners.
+Facilities at Barnes Point and Sol Duc and their respective seasons of use could be expanded.
+Short-term costs would be incurred by the National Park Service and/or concessioners in order to implement these expansions, but increased revenue could occur in the long term.
 The Kalaloch Lodge would be relocated outside the coastal erosion zone.
-There would be a considerable cost for relocating this facility, adversely affecting the concessioner in the short-term.
-In the long-term, operating a more sustainable facility could be beneficial.
+There would be considerable costs to relocate this facility.
+In the long term, operating a more sustainable facility could be beneficial.